Associate ProfessorAnthony Ware

 BIO

-I am an Associate Professor of International & Community Development.
-My research focusses on conflict-affected humanitarian-development situations, including analysis of both the conflict and the theory and practice of international responses.
-I am particularly interested in everyday peace and bottom-up, civil society or community-led peacebuilding/conflict transformation, countering violent extremism (CVE), conflict analysis, and conflict-sensitivity and do no harm (DNH).
-Geographically, my fieldwork, was primarily focussed on Myanmar until recently—particularly Rakhine State and the Rohingya conflict—because the multitude of conflicts in that country, and the complexity of the fragile democratisation and peace processes, captured the breadth of challenges and archetypal factors across post-conflict situations globally.
-I still continue research on Myanmar, but more recently have expanded fieldwork in Bangladesh, Philippines, Indonesia, Kenya and Mozambique.
+My research is problem-oriented and impact-focussed.
+My expertise is around conflict-affected humanitarian-development situations, including analysis of both the conflict and the theory and practice of international responses.
+I am particularly interested in everyday peace and bottom-up, civil society or community-led peacebuilding/conflict transformation, preventing violent extremism (PVE), conflict analysis, and conflict-sensitivity and do no harm (DNH).
+Geographically, my fieldwork primarily focussed on Myanmar until recently, particularly Rakhine State and the Rohingya conflict—but more recently I have conducted detailed fieldwork in Bangladesh, Philippines, Indonesia, Kenya and Mozambique.

-I am highly experienced in collecting rich, qualitative field data on complex, conflict-related humanitarian-development problems, and leading data collection in difficult contexts (e.g. DFAT do no travel zones).
-I usually work in close collaboration/co-design research with local civil society organisations and/or researchers.
+My research is strongly practice/policy-oriented, exploring humanitarian-development responses in conflict-affected situations.
+I am experienced in collecting rich, qualitative field data on complex, conflict-related humanitarian-development problems, and leading data collection in difficult contexts (e.g. DFAT do no travel zones).
+I usually work in close collaboration, co-designing research with local civil society organisations and/or academic researchers, and frequently co-publishing with them.
 In the process, I lead multiple concurrent research teams on different projects, collaborate closely with multiple industry partners, engage frequently with local academic researchers, and often brief policy makers and key stakeholders.

 DEAKIN UNIVERSITY CURRENT APPOINTMENT